 In second grade (in Moscow), we were supposed to start taking English lessons in school.
 One of the very first homework assignments was to draw a picture with many items located in different positions relative to each other.
 The idea was to use it to start building sentences such as “the ball is under the table”.
 Guess who helped me create the picture!
 I still remember how I was sitting next to him and watching how more and more items and animals appeared on the page.
 He was drawing them without any reference and was perfectly placing them on the page, as if the composition was thought through well ahead of time.
 I wanted to be like him.

 Fast forward 25+ years, and I still draw things only from references…. (sigh…) While I dabbled in painting for a bit during my school years and enjoyed it, 2D art seems not to really be my thing.
-Just like creating jewelry or making teeth, I prefer to work in three dimensions.
-I just feel like 3D work provides more freedom for my imagination.
+Just like creating jewelry or making teeth, I prefer to work in three dimensions – it provides more freedom for my imagination.

 Art is my emotional outlet and my oasis.
 I use art to express my feelings and work through life issues.
 Come join me on this journey of letting go of control and letting the creative process take over.
 You will get access to all of the behind the scenes footage and see the major breakthroughs that translate into new artwork.